Azure/terraform-azurerm-lz-vending/docs/wiki/Example-6-Subscription-Use-AzApi.md

 - Additional resource for updating the subscription tags is required.
 - The use of a `PUT` in a `azapi_resource_action` resource is used to continually update the subscription management group association, avoiding a `DELETE` and another `PUT`, which would result in an initial subscription move back to the default management group.
 - Artificially managing the lifecycle of the subscription management group association using a data source, which is used to recreate the association if it has been moved outside of Terraform.
+  - This involves an idempotency issue on the second run, there after it will behave as expected.